MariaAguiar/minitester_v2/README.md

 - Enter the 'minitester' folder and run: chmod +rwx ./minitester.sh;
 bash ./minitester.sh [-v]
 - It takes a few seconds to get the output, especially if run with the valgrind option ([-v]).
 A waiting time of several minutes may indicate an error, or possibly that the tester got stuck on certain tests.
 After a successful run, all created folders and files will be deleted.
-The exceptions are test results with unexpected outputs.
-In this case, a "out_leaks" folder will be left on the minitester, containing the test outputs that might have problems for your later analysis.
-In this case, "res[test number]" is the result of your minishell to "test[test_number] contained in the test_list" folder.
+The exceptions are test results with unexpected outputs and full valgrind prints.
+In both cases, an "out_leaks" folder will be left on the minitester, containing the these outputs for your later analysis.
+In this case, "res[test number]" is the result of your minishell to "test[test_number]" contained in the "test_list" folder.

 Evaluating the results: